 The Company established a defined-contribution plan under Section 401(k) of the Internal Revenue Code (the 401(k) Plan).
 The 401(k) Plan covers all eligible employees who meet defined minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 Beginning November 2022, the Company made matching contributions equal to 100% of the employee's contributions, subject to a maximum of 4% of eligible compensation.
-The Company made matching contributions of \$0.1 million and \$0.5 million, respectively, during the three and nine months ended September 30, 2023.
-The Company did not make any matching contributions during the three and nine months ended September 30, 2022.
+The Company made matching contributions of \$0.10.3 million and \$0.50.2 million respectively, during the three and nine months ended September 30, 2023.
+The Company did not make any matching contributions during the three March 31, 2024 and nine months ended September 30, 2022, 2023, respectively.